PRINS & PRINS

 PALLADIUM: Rarer than platinum – better than gold.

-He named it after the asteroid Pallas (which was discovered in 1802 and named after the goddess
+Palladium is a rare, lustrous, silvery-white metal discovered in 1803 by William Hyde Wollaston.
+He named it after the asteroid Pallas, which was discovered in 1802 and named after the goddess Pallas Athena.

-Ore deposits of palladium and other PGMs are rare.
-The most extensive deposits have been found in the Bushveld Igneous Complex in South Africa, The Stillwater Complex in Montana, USA and The Norilsk Complex in Russia.
-More than half the world’s supply of palladium is used in catalytic converters which converts exhaust fumes into less harmful carbon dioxide and water vapour.
+Economically viable ore deposits of palladium and other PGMs are relatively rare.
+The most significant deposits are found in the Bushveld Igneous Complex in South Africa, the Stillwater Complex in Montana (USA), and the Norilsk Complex in Russia.

 Applications of Palladium

-use of palladium
+Applications of palladium

-Palladium offers the same benefits as platinum:
+Palladium offers many of the same advantages as platinum:

-• It is slightly lighter than platinum
+• It is slightly lighter than platinum, which some wearers prefer.

 Wanting to custom design your own ring?
 Pop us a message below